LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Experiments

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} In our method, there are four main hyperparameters, including the number of iterations $N$, the number of descriptors at initialization $n_0$, the number of descriptors to change in mutation and crossover $n_i$, and the number of mutated candidates in each iteration $K$.
-Higher values of these hyperparameters are more conducive to finding better solutions, but they also increase the convergence time and computational cost.
 We set $N=10, n_0=30, n_i=15, K=4$ for all datasets.
 As for the number of groups in K-means clustering, we set it to $\texttt{round}(\frac{|\mathcal{C}|}{10})$ to make sure there are roughly $10$ classes for each group.
 Unless specified, we adopt GPT-4~\cite{gpt4} (with temperature fixed at 1.0) to construct our LLM agent and CLIP ViT-B/32 backbone~\cite{CLIP} to extract the image and text embeddings.

 \textbf{Datasets.} Our experiments leverages the dataset partitioning introduced by CoOp~\cite{coop} on 9 different image classification benchmarks, including: ImageNet~\cite{imagenet}, EuroSAT~\cite{eurosat}, UCF101~\cite{ucf101}, Scene UNderstanding (SUN)~\cite{sun}, Caltech~\cite{caltech}, Describable Textures Dataset (DTD)~\cite{dtd}, CIFAR-10~\cite{cifar10}, Flowers102~\cite{flowers}, and CUB~\cite{CUB}.